Skip to main content

 Where does the data come from?

 A VIM Enterprise project first defines the source from which the VIM file will be created.
-The source can be an Autodesk Construction Cloud (ACC) project, a local Revit project, or an IFC file.
+The source can be an Autodesk Construction Cloud (ACC) project, a local Revit project, a local Navisworks project or an IFC file.
 A VIM file is created from the specified source and stored in a local folder defined in the project settings.

 Where does the data go?

-Because Power BI requires a URL address to display the 3D mesh data in the embedded VIM Power BI Custom Visual, a copy of the locally stored VIM file is uploaded to an Azure Storage Account.
+Because Power BI requires a URL address to display the 3D mesh data in the embedded VIM Power BI Custom Visual, a copy of the locally stored VIM file is also uploaded to your Azure Storage Account.

 What can I do with the data?

 A sample Power BI template is provided with the VIM Enterprise installation package to get you started generating reports.
-The template contains several pre-configured Power BI report pages, including various level, mesh, material, and parameter audits.
+The template contains several pre-configured Power BI report pages.
 You can modify the provided template as required or create your own templates.
-For information on using the provided template, see Getting Started with Power BI.

 How do I update my report?